What Causes Mallory Weiss Tear?

 Introduction:

 Albers first reported lower esophageal ulceration in 1833.
-Still, in 1929 Kenneth Mallory and Soma Weiss accurately described this condition as lower esophageal lacerations with vomiting and repetitive forceful retching after excessive alcohol consumption.
-Generally, the Mallory Weiss tears are self-limiting as they heal themselves, and the recurrence rate is the least.
+Still, in 1929, Kenneth Mallory and Soma Weiss accurately described this condition as lower esophageal lacerations with vomiting and repetitive forceful retching after excessive alcohol consumption.
+Generally, the Mallory Weiss tears are self-limiting as they heal themselves, and the recurrence rate is low.
 However, conservative treatment can be approached in most patients.

 What Are the Causes of Mallory Weiss Tears?